Increase whole-body strength with these eight seated exercises

 Wrap a resistance band around the back of your wheelchair, or simply wrap it around your back just below your shoulder blades.
 Sitting tall and with your abs engaged, grasp each end of the resistant band in your hands and hold your arms at a 90-degree angle at shoulder level with the palms facing down.
 Extend your arms straight out in front of your body as far as you can go without locking the joints.
 Hold the stretch for 2 seconds and then bring the arms back to start.

-Be sure to keep the move slow and controlled with the arms held close to your sides during each repetition.
+Be sure to keep the movement slow and controlled with the arms held close to your sides during each repetition.

 Seated wheelchair exercises that strengthen the leg muscles